Osteoporosis: Signs and symptoms

-Osteoporosis itself has no symptoms; its main consequence is the increased risk of bone fractures.
+Osteoporosis has no symptoms, and the person usually does not know that they have osteoporosis until a bone is broken.
 Osteoporotic fractures occur in situations where healthy people would not normally break a bone; they are therefore regarded as fragility fractures.
 Typical fragility fractures occur in the vertebral column, rib, hip and wrist.
+Examples of situations where people would not normally break a bone include a fall from standing height, normal day-to-day activities such as lifting, bending, or coughing.

 Fractures

-Fractures are a common symptom of osteoporosis and can result in disability.
+Fractures are a common complication of osteoporosis and can result in disability.
 Acute and chronic pain in the elderly is often attributed to fractures from osteoporosis and can lead to further disability and early mortality.
 These fractures may also be asymptomatic.
-The most common osteoporotic fractures are of the wrist, spine, shoulder and hip.
+The most common osteoporotic fractures are of the wrist, spine, shoulder, and hip.
 The symptoms of a vertebral collapse ("compression fracture") are sudden back pain, often with radicular pain (shooting pain due to nerve root compression) and rarely with spinal cord compression or cauda equina syndrome.
 Multiple vertebral fractures lead to a stooped posture, loss of height, and chronic pain with resultant reduction in mobility.

 Fractures of the long bones acutely impair mobility and may require surgery.
 Hip fracture, in particular, usually requires prompt surgery, as serious risks are associated with it, such as deep vein thrombosis and pulmonary embolism.
-There is also an increased risk of mortality associated with hip surgery, with the mean average mortality rate for Europe being 23.3%, for Asia 17.9%, United States 21% and Australia 24.9%.
+There is also an increased risk of mortality associated with osteoporosis-related hip fracture, with the mean average mortality rate within one year for Europe being 23.3%, for Asia 17.9%, United States 21% and Australia 24.9%.